Friday, October 31, 2014

 Rasnov Citadel

 So, then it was on to Bran Castle (1377), originally built as a border citadel and customs post, that looked precariously balanced on its rocky outcrop.
 The base is surrounded by quiet parkland and gardens – quite dazzling with autumn colours.
 This of course restrains the tourist hype that surrounds it.
-Stalls line the entrance stuffed with every imaginable Dracula souvenir, and if that is not enough, you can hire the Count’s limmo (perhaps it's a black hearse?) to drive you here for your visit – or date with destiny as the case may be.
+Stalls line the entrance stuffed with every imaginable Dracula souvenir, and if that is not enough, you can hire the Count’s limmo (perhaps it's a black hearse?) to drive you here for your visit – or a date with destiny as the case may be.

 Bran Castle